google/cronet-transport-for-okhttp/README.md

 # Cronet Transport for OkHttp and Retrofit

-This package allows OkHttp and Retrofit users to use Cronet as their transport layer, benefiting from features like QUIC/HTTP3 support or connection migration.
+This package allows OkHttp and Retrofit users to use Cronet as their transport layer, benefiting from features like QUIC/HTTP3 support and connection migration.

 ## Getting started

-There are two ways to use this library - either as an OkHttp application interceptor, or as a `Call` factory.
+There are two ways to use this library — either as an OkHttp application interceptor, or as a `Call` factory.

 If your application makes extensive use of application interceptors,